guyguy2001/txircd/README.md

 Twisted IRC Deamon
 ==================

-A modular IRC deamon written in Python Twisted
+A modular IRC deamon written in Python using the Twisted library.

-If you wanna hack around with it do the following:

-* Clone the repo
-* Make a virtualenv
-* Install the requirements (`pip install -r requirements.txt` after virtualenv activation)
-* Run `twistd txircd`
-* Connect to the IRC Daemon
+To install, see the INSTALL file.

+This is a development version, and not everything is guaranteed to work yet.
+Please report bugs to our Github bug tracker or talk to us about txircd at irc.desertbus.org.